How do child riders on life insurance work?

 Michael Reynolds, CSRIC®, AIF®, CFT-I™Michael Reynolds, CSRIC®, AIF®, CFT-I™Financial AdvisorMichael Reynolds, CSRIC®, AIF®, CFT-I™, is a financial advisor, principal and founder of Elevation Financial, host of the weekly personal finance podcast Wealth Redefined®, and a member of the Financial Review Council at Policygenius.

-Updated|4 min read
+Updated|3 min read

-Expert reviewedExpert reviewedThis article has been reviewed by a licensed Policygenius expert to ensure that sources, statistics, and claims meet our standard for accurate and unbiased advice.Learn more about oureditorial review process.
+Expert reviewedExpert reviewedThis article has been reviewed by a member of ourFinancial Review Council to ensure all sources, statistics, and claims meet the highest standard for accurate and unbiased advice.Learn more about oureditorial review process.

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-But if you would have difficulty paying for a funeral for your child, a child rider is an affordable way to have some financial support for a worst-case scenario.
+• If you would have difficulty paying for a funeral for your child, a child rider is an affordable way to have some financial support for a worst-case scenario.

-A child rider is also known as a child term rider or child insurance rider.
+• A child rider is also known as a child term rider or child insurance rider.
 One child rider typically covers all of your children and any children you have in the future.
 It’s significantly less expensive than a child life insurance policy.

-Most insurers allow adults age 18 to 65 to add child riders to their term policies, though some companies require you to be older than 20 or younger than 55 at the time of application.
+Most insurers allow adults age 18 to 65 to add child riders to their term life insurance policies, though some companies require you to be older than 20 or younger than 55 at the time of application.

 • Maximum death benefit for child riders